 Through an exciting array of courses in literature, writing, linguistics, and cultural studies, English majors develop skills, perspectives, and knowledge for a lifetime.
 The English curriculum at Marquette prepares undergraduates for many career paths in a wide range of fields.
 Some recent graduates have gone directly to work as writers, editors, legal assistants, teachers, and professionals within the business and nonprofit sectors; others have pursued advanced degrees in fields such as law, literature, library and information studies, and academic administration.

-With three distinct majors to choose from, English is an ideal choice for students with many interests and a desire to gain broadly applicable, widely transferable skills in writing, textual analysis, and critical thinking while cultivating a deeper understanding of the ways literature and language work.
+With three distinct concentrations to choose from, English is an ideal choice for students with many interests and a desire to gain broadly applicable, widely transferable skills in writing, textual analysis, and critical thinking while cultivating a deeper understanding of the ways literature and language work.

 The Marquette English Department has hosted major writers — Pulitzer Prize winner Richard Russo, Nobel Prize winner Czeslaw Milosz, two-time Oprah Book Club veteran Jane Hamilton, Elizabeth Berg, Michael Perry, Benjamin Percy, Lan Samantha Chang, David Haynes and Charles Baxter, to name a very few.